JiaminJIAN/JiaminJian.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in [Department of Mathematical sciences](https://www.wpi.edu/academics/departments/mathematical-sciences) at [WPI](https://www.wpi.edu).
-My research interest includes stochastic control and mean field games.
-At WPI, my advisor is Prof. [Qingshuo Song](https://www.wpi.edu/people/faculty/qsong).
+I am a Ph.D. candidate in [Department of Mathematical sciences](https://www.wpi.edu/academics/departments/mathematical-sciences) at [WPI](https://www.wpi.edu) under the supervision of Prof. [Qingshuo Song](https://www.wpi.edu/people/faculty/qsong).
+My research interest includes stochastic control, mean field games and financial mathematics.

-I got my Master's degree from the [City University of Hong Kong](https://www.cityu.edu.hk/ma/) in 2019 and my Bachelor's degree from [Nankai University](https://en.nankai.edu.cn) in 2018.
+Before that, I got my Master's degree in Mathematical Finance and Statistics from the [City University of Hong Kong](https://www.cityu.edu.hk/ma/) in 2019 and my Bachelor's degrees in Mathematics and Applied Mathematics, and Financial Management from [Nankai University](https://en.nankai.edu.cn) in 2018.

 Preprints
 ======